colleenmclean/ENGL-350-DH-Blog/_posts/2022-09-16-review-blog-one.md

 ### Conclusion
 Even though the *Virtual Paul’s Cross Project* has some technical issues and is not entirely accessible for the masses, the project serves great purpose in virtual historical reenactment.
 The 3D models of the original architecture are intricate and impressive, and when looking at the video model while listening to the audio samples, it becomes a high-toned historical experience.
-This project adds
+This project does its best to teach visitors about John Donne and seventeenth century British preaching, while formally introducing the broader field of historical recreation and reenactment. *VPCP* not only succeeds in both of these areas, but is also excellent model for humanists and historians who want create immersive experiences for historical teaching purposes.